SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 #### Delete each asset model individually {#delete-each-asset-model-individually}

-On the **Asset models** page, hover over the desired asset model and click the delete icon on the right.
+On the **Asset models** page, hover over the desired asset model and click the delete icon <i class="dlt-c8y-icon-editing-trash text-danger icon-20"></i> on the right.

 #### Delete the asset models in bulk {#delete-the-asset-models-in-bulk}